Derfuu/Derfuu_ComfyUI_ModdedNodes/README.md

 - Automate calculation depending on image sizes or something you want
 - Easier(or not) editing multiple values of various nodes
 - Math nodes
-- Modded scalers
+- Modded scalers (scale by side/ratio)
-- Single debug output node for any types
 - String manipulations (Replace, Concat)
+- Single debug output node for any types with widget

 # Nodes description
-- Debug output node
+- Debug output node - tries to convert any input type into string and print it in widget and console. if error - prints it in console
 - Variables:
   - Float - mainly used to calculation
-  - Integer - used to set width/height and offsets mainly, also provides converting of float values
+  - Integer - used to set width/height and offsets mainly, also provides converting float values into integer
-  - Text - input field for text
+  - Text - input field for single line text
   - Text box - same as text, but multiline
+  - DynamicPrompts Text Box - same as text box, but with standard dynamic prompts support (don't work when in-line)
 - Functional:
   - Random - gives random value within threshold
   - Get image size - return image size like: Width, Height